Route 4: Out of town on the Amstel river

 7. a statue of painter Rembrandt van Rijn

 This route on the map

 There’s no other route as easy to follow as this one.
-Actually, you could do without a map.
-Just to be sure, we will give you a map with this route also on it.
+Just to be sure, we will give you a map with this route on it.
 So you know what to expect and what to look out for.

-A basic preview of the route is also available on Google Maps on top of this page.
+A basic preview of the route is also available on Google Maps at the top of this page.